 In addition to reporting raw data to beneficiaries, Medicare Advantage organizations also must explain what the numbers mean in a separate report.
-See Appendix 2 for standardized language.
+See the Sample Report (Appendix 2) for standardized language.

 Explaining Appeal and Quality of Care Grievance Data Reports